xk-io/xk-io.github.io/_posts/2017-05-27-ibdd-and-poppers-criterion.md

 date: 2017-05-27
 layout: post
 title: IBDD as an embodiment of Popper's Criterion
+summary: I argue that not only does IBDD satisfy Popper's criterion, but can also be seen as an embodiment of it due to its roots in fallibilism.
 ---

 In 1960 Popper published his paper _Knowledge without Authority_ where he conjectured that the central question of political theory should not be "Who should rule?" but something entirely different.